 By the mid 1800’s, the impracticality of the uniforms could no longer be defended.

 English officers noticed how their Indian privates wore only lightweight cotton garments and smeared them with soil and tea leaves to blend into their surroundings.
-Taking a cue, British Army officer Harry Lumsden decided his Corps of Guides on the frontier between India and Afghanistan would be more suitably dressed in drab-coloured clothes.
+Taking a cue, British Army officer Harry Lumsden decided his Corps of Guides on the frontier between India and Afghanistan would be more suitably dressed in drab-colored clothes.

 Using local knowledge, the cotton cloth of the uniforms was dyed in mulberry juice and the resulting yellowish shade was named khaki, using the Hindustani word for dust.